microsoft/ignite-learning-paths-training-ops/ops10/scripts/main.md

 # OPS 10 Main Script

+## Background
+This is the main script for the talk.
+For ease sake, it contains both the talk track for the slides and for the demo segments.

+There are four demos in this talk ([script 1](../demos/demo1.md), [script 2](../demos/demo2.md), [script 3](../demos/demo3.md) and [script 4](../demos/demo4.md)) for which you have to do some setup including:

+1. deployment of the tailwind traders application
+1. sending specific kinds of traffic to this application
+1. downloading a specific JSON file to your local machine

+Instructions for that setup can be found in the [first demo script](../demos/demo1.md).

+The rest of this document is the full script with lines in between each slide.
+Enjoy!

+## Script

 Welcome to OPS10, the first session in the OPS learning path.
 I’m really delighted you could join us today.
 I thought we could start out with a brief introduction to the learning path and exactly what you will be able to gain from it even within the first few minutes.

 We are here today to talk about this hairy beast of a subject, reliability.
 It doesn’t matter who you are or what you do for a living in your organization.
 Whether you are an operations person, someone in IT, whether you consider yourself in devops, sre, it management or perhaps a developer responsible for the creation of software.
 We all have a sense that the reliability of our systems, services and products are crucial to their success and to the success of our organization.